Azeem-b/Web-Project/README.md

 To open/access the website in your system:

-open VS code
+Open VS code

-open the project folder
+Open the project folder

 Open new terminal